 The dental implant placement process differs for every patient.
 The first step will be a consultation appointment, during which your doctor can get to know you, perform a thorough oral exam, and discuss your treatment goals and options.
 This first visit is vital because it allows your doctor to develop a personalized treatment plan designed to fit your specific needs.

 The next time you return to our office, it will be for the placement of the implant screws and abutments.
 This procedure is typically performed with the help of anesthesia to ensure patients don’t experience any discomfort.
 Once your anesthesia has taken effect, your doctor will carefully place the screw into the empty tooth socket.
 In almost all cases, the abutment will be attached at the same time, and a provisional crown will be placed.
 This ensures that you are not living without a tooth while the implant fuses with the jaw bone.

 After the implant heals, you will return for the placement of your final prosthesis.
 The prosthesis will snap onto the abutment, taking the place of the provisional crown and providing you with a permanent restoration.

-If you’re interested in restoring your smile with dental implants, we encourage you to contact our office to set up an appointment.
+If you’re interested in restoring your smile with dental implants and are around the Montgomery County area, we encourage you to contact our office to set up an appointment.
 You can learn more about this beneficial restoration option by browsing our website or by visiting our practice.
 We look forward to hearing from you.